Processing math: 100%

 2. If they want to make a rectangular paddock whose long side is twice the short side, what should the dimensions be?
 What would be the area in this case?

-3. Velociraptors are scared of fast water (I made this up, don't fact-check me), so the park can use a straight-running river on his property as the "fourth wall" of the paddock, thus only using fencing for three sides.
-If he wants a square paddock again, still using up all of the fencing material, what should the dimensions be?
+3. Velociraptors are scared of fast water (I made this up, don't fact-check me), so the park can use a straight-running river on the property as the "fourth wall" of the paddock, thus only using fencing for three sides.
+If they want a square paddock again, still using up all of the fencing material, what should the dimensions be?
 What would be the area?

 Answer